 Hold dumbbells (or soup cans) at shoulder level, elbows pointing to floor, palms facing away from you.
 Now, simply push them above your head, straightening your arms.

-Hold dumbbells or a medicine ball above your head, arms straight.
+Hold a dumbbell above your head, arms straight.

 Keeping upper arms fixed in place, bend only lower arms so that the weight is behind your head, elbows pointing to ceiling.
 Then straighten arms.

 Overhead Band Pull

 Hold either end of an elastic exercise band and pull in opposite directions.
 Of course, do NOT copy the model’s lower body.
 Do this exercise while seated in a chair.

 Loop a band around a secure object, then begin pulling the handles towards your chest.
 For a knee replacement patient, this exercise is best done while seated.